-Look around and check the ceiling mouldings for any protruding nail heads.
+Look around and check the ceiling cornice for any protruding nail heads or cracks.
 Not only is that not pleasing to look at, but it can also be a potential risk if left unattended.
 You also need to carefully inspect tiled floorings for chips and cracks, and if there’s any grout missing.

 Scanning through rooms is not enough.
 During inspection, you need to take your time to take in all the details and spot any imperfection there is.
 Sometimes they won’t be noticeable at first but if you have a careful look, that’s when you’ll see them, if there are any.
 Get a chair and stand on it so you can have a close-up look of the ceiling and see the corners at a better view point.